intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ##### ElasticWorker (specialized Worker for elastic training)

-- The worker nodes that execute elastic training workloads.
+- The worker process that execute elastic training workloads.
 - Created by the `PrimeMaster` and managed by the `ElasticMaster`.

 ### Sequence Diagram